carlosedp/scala3-quarkus-quickstart/README.md

 ### Kafka Producer -> Processor -> Consumer

 This sample app uses Kafka as a messaging middleware passing data between a Producer, a Consumer and a Processor.
 There is an HTML interface at <http://localhost:8080/articles.html> to interact with the application.
 The built-in Kafka UI can be seen at <http://localhost:8080/q/dev-ui/io.quarkus.quarkus-kafka-client/topics>.

+The example uses Scala native `case class`es, `Enum`s and uses Jackson for serialization of these objects for processing using Kafka topics.
+It also generates metrics for amount of messages processed and processing time.

+In this example, I force the "mismatch" of channel names in the `application.properties` config (matching names and Kafka topics) to make sure the SmallRye lib doesn't use in-memory queues instead of Kafka itself for message passing as a fallback (<https://quarkus.io/guides/kafka#in-memory-channels>).

 ![article submission sample](./docs/articles.png)